vapourlang/vapour-website/blog/2024-release.md

 ```

 When I see such errors I always think: "Why did you even let me run that?"
-The language should warn me of such ~stupid~ mistakes,
+The language should warn me of such problems in my code,
 not the users of my applications or packages.

 This probably applies to all dynamically typed languages, though